praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 ## Authorization Code Flow

+### Prerequisite: clientid and client secret

+In order to acquire an oauth access token, a client id and client secret are required.

+In itsyou.online, organizations map to clients in the oauth2 terminology and the organization's globalid is used as the clientid.
+Client secrets can be created through the UI or through the `organizations/{globalid}/apisecrets` api.

 ### Step 1: Authorization Code Link

 First, the user is given an authorization code link that looks like the following: